vanHeemstraSystems/local-large-language-models-management/memo1.md

 I watched https://www.youtube.com/watch?v=XVwMi_UOfsQ and it recommends https://huggingface.co/Qwen/Qwen3-30B-A3B for local LLM on my Mac Mini M4 Pro.
 Please elaborate how this would save me money expenditure on the use of Augment Code Intent.

+## Watch also

+Total Beginners Guide to Local AI on Mac at https://www.youtube.com/watch?v=ExovHG5FT6s

 # Response:

 Yes.
 The interesting part is not merely “run Qwen locally instead of paying for an API.”
 For your setup, the potentially valuable architecture is: